andreschaffer/slis-slos-examples/code-example/README.md

 - Prometheus: for recording our load balancer and application metrics
 - Grafana: for visualising our application metrics

+The metrics used for our SLIs and SLOs are the ones recorded from Traefik.
+Nevertheless, additional metrics recorded directly from the application are usually useful for troubleshooting.

 There are two types of setup below, just pick the one you feel most comfortable with.

 ## Step-by-step setup